NooraHealth/exotel-python/README.md

 # Pyexotel
-A python wrapper for the [Exotel API](https://developer.exotel.com/api)
+An unofficial python wrapper for the [Exotel API](https://developer.exotel.com/api)

 # How to use